krab7191/flexo/CODE_OF_CONDUCT.md

 ## Reporting

-If you experience or witness any form of harassment, discrimination, or other unacceptable behavior, please report it immediately by contacting the Flexo team at **[INSERT CONTACT EMAIL]**.
+If you experience or witness any form of harassment, discrimination, or other unacceptable behavior, please report it immediately by contacting the [Flexo team](MAINTAINERS.md).
 All complaints will be reviewed and investigated promptly and fairly.
 All community members are expected to respect the decisions of those handling complaints.

 ## Enforcement